Workers compensation is one benefit that is available to you when you suffer an injury on the job. You may also have other benefits available to you.

 Most short term disability insurance companies will pay you benefits while your workers compensation case is being denied.
 But, you and your doctor have to fill out forms to qualify for short term disability.

 These forms often ask questions about whether your injury is work-related.
-If you or your doctor indicate on these forms that the injury is not work-related, there is a good chance that those forms will be used against you in your workers compensation case.
+You need to make sure that the forms are completed properly.
+If you or your doctor indicate on these forms that the injury is not work-related, those same forms probably will be used as evidence against you in your workers compensation case.